Updated for 2019!

 You can use your tax refund to boost your savings, investing, or retirement income goals.

 Canadians can consider a contribution to their Tax-Free Savings Account (TFSA), a savings account that shields your investment returns (or earned interest) from taxation for life.
-For 2018, eligible Canadians have a contribution limit of $5,500.
+For 2019, eligible Canadians have a contribution limit of $6,000 (up from $5,500 in 2018).

-You can easily open a TFSA savings account with Tangerine, and get a FREE $50 welcome deposit in your account, when you use my ORANGE key code (43979980S1) on sign-up.
+You can easily open a high-interest TFSA savings account with Tangerine, and get a FREE $50 welcome bonus in your account, when you use my ORANGE key code (43979980S1) on sign-up.
+The same applies for Americans who can use a Roth IRA to save tax-free.

-American have similar tax deferred accounts including traditional IRA’s and the Roth IRA.
+American have similar tax deferred accounts including the 401(k) and traditional IRA.

 An investment in knowledge pays the best interest.